augsmachado/augsmachado.github.io/README.md

 # Jekyll Modern Blog

-A Simple, Clean and responsive modern portfolio for jekyll.
+My simple, clean, responsive and modern portfolio for jekyll.

 ## Attributions
 Based off of this [article from Codrops](http://tympanus.net/codrops/?p=24222)